jgkme/Add-Remote-Torrent/memory-bank/activeContext.md

 -   **Git:**
     -   Committed all changes to the local repository.
 -   **Bug Fixes:**
     -   **ruTorrent:** Corrected the handler to properly add torrents, addressing issues with URL construction, magnet link handling, and parameter submission.
-This fix was based on a working implementation from a similar project.
+This fix was based on a working implementation from a similar project and the official documentation.

 ## 3. Next Steps (High-Level Plan)